ucupumar/ucupaint/README.md

 Ucupaint works with all official versions of Blender starting from Blender 2.79, but some features are only available on more modern versions of Blender.

 ### Installation
-Go to the [releases page](https://github.com/ucupumar/ucupaint/releases) and download according to your Blender version.
+Go to the [Releases page](https://github.com/ucupumar/ucupaint/releases) and download according to your Blender version.
-Open Blender, go to _Edit > Preferences_, select the add-ons tab, press the install button, browse your downloaded addon zip file, and click _Install add-on_.
+Open Blender, go to _Edit > Preferences > Add-ons_, press the _Install_ button, browse your downloaded addon zip file, and click _Install Add-on_.

 ### Installation from Extension Platform
-Ucupaint is also available on Blender Extension Platform (https://extensions.blender.org/add-ons/ucupaint/).
+Ucupaint is also available on [Blender Extension Platform](https://extensions.blender.org/add-ons/ucupaint/).
 It means for Blender 4.2+, you can just search for 'Ucupaint' on _Edit > Preferences > Get Extensions_.
-Be aware that this version has no branch selection, which can be useful for testers.
+Be aware that this version has no branch selection, which can be useful for testing new features.

 ### Location
 - **Blender 2.79**: View 3D > Tool Shelf > Ucupaint